 Q: How exactly does Computer Forensics work?

-A: What does a forensic computer examiner do?
+A: What does a forensic computer examiner or digital forensics expert do?
 They will take several careful steps to identify and extract all relevant data that is resident on a subject’s computer system.
 Forensic analysis will extract the data that can be viewed by the operating system, as well as data that is invisible to the operating system.
 Proper forensic protocol will:

 - Protect the evidence during the forensic examination from any possible alteration, damage, data corruption, or virus introduction.
 A write-blocking device should be used at the time the computer is acquired to ensure that the evidence is not damaged, tainted or is in any other way rendered inadmissible in court.